astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Summary

-Gets or sets the text of the Configuration File Pathname text box.
+Gets or sets the text of the ProjectFileRenamerConfiguration File Pathname text box.

 <a name='P-MFR-GUI-Dialogs-OptionsDialog-ConfigurationProvider'></a>
 ### ConfigurationProvider `property`